 - Assemble your quick and easy grilled pork tacos as you’d like!

 And that’s it!
 SO EASY!
-These grilled pork tacos are always a hit at every party we go to, and they are awesome for family style potlucks or dinners, but we also just really love them as an easy weeknight dinner option.
-Everyone gets to make their own and customize them as they wish, which our friends with dairy and gluten intolerances really love, and I like that they are healthy, but still full of flavor and take me less than half an hour to make from start to finish!
+These grilled pork tacos are always a hit at every party we go to.
+They are awesome for family style potlucks or dinners.
+We also just really love them as an easy weeknight dinner option.
+Everyone gets to make their own and customize them as they wish.
+That makes our friends with dairy and gluten intolerances happy.
+I like that they are healthy, but still full of flavor.
+These take me less than half an hour to make from start to finish!